guirem/plugin-googlecast/docs/en_US/index.md

 ![Speak Widget](../images/widget_speak.png "Speak Widget")

-Installation / configuration:
+Installation/configuration:
 - An example is displayed by default after installation to test the TTS function.
-- For use in a dashboard, it is possible to use a virtual one by creating a command of the type *action / message* with value the command *Custom Cmd* of Google Cast.
+- For use in a dashboard, it is possible to use a virtual one by creating a command of the type *action/message* with value the command *Custom Cmd* of Google Cast.
 Then apply the dashboard widget *googlecast_speak* (via tab *View* of the advanced configuration of the command)
 - The contents of the action command (subtype message) can contain the variables *#message#* and *#volume#*

 optional CSS settings (via '*Optional Widget Settings'):
 - *width* (ex: 35px, default = 150px): size of the widget
 - *default_volume* (ex: blue, default = 100): default valume
 - *default_message* (ex: 'Test'): default text in the widget
-- *additionalCss* (css format, ex: '.blabla {...}'): to add / modify other CSS (advanced user)
+- *additionalCss* (css format, ex: '.blabla {...}'): to add/modify other CSS (advanced user)

 > **Notes**
 > Not available for mobile